wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-devops-dependencies.md

 >
 > **CARD-BASED DEPENDENCY TRACKING**
 >
+> **PROS**
-> - PROS
+>
 > - Their backlog and board show what they **and** common services teams are responsible to deliver.
 > - Their backlog and board show visual cues of the Raptor v2 and Merlin engine dependencies.
 >
+> **CONS**
-> - CONS
+>
 > - We need a custom dependency work item type.
 > - There is noise and **waste** on their Kanban board for work their team is not responsible for.
 > - While common services team are unable to commit, we have two (often confusing) cards on the backlog for each dependency.
 >

 ![NOTE](../images/azure-devops-dependencies-13.png)